 - Carpal Pad

-- Dewclaw on dog’s paws are barely used but most dogs have them.
+Dewclaw on dog’s paws are barely used but most dogs have them.
 They tend to be located on the front and sometimes on their back paws.
 The dewclaw on the back is composed of very little bone and muscle.
-However, they often get in the way and can hurt your dog if they do, which is why some dog owners get them removed.
+They often get in the way and can hurt your dog, which is why some dog owners get them removed.
 Dewclaws don’t have much importance in a dog’s life; sometimes they come in handy when dogs chew bones or other toys where they need a better grip.

-- The different pads on a dog’s paw are also used as protection when the dog’s walk on hard and rough surfaces.
-Dogs that are often outside are exposed to this a lot more than other dogs, allowing their paw skin to become thicker.
-Whereas other dogs, that stay inside, will have softer pads.
+The different pads on a dog’s paw are also used as protection when the dog walks on hard and rough surfaces.
+Dogs that are often outside are exposed to this a lot, allowing their paw skin to become thicker.
+Dogs that mostly stay inside will have softer pads.

 What we recommend to protect and keep paws healthy:

-We would also recommend to clean in between their paws as many objects and dirt can get stuck there.
+We recommend to clean in between your dog's paws, as small objects and dirt can get stuck there.
 Just use a pair of tweezers to get rid of any debris.
 You may also find small ticks, as they are often found in these secluded places where we don’t think to check.
-If you happen to find some, use a tick remover and gently remove it, making sure you’ve removed the tick's head.
+If you happen to find some, use a tick remover, making sure you’ve removed the tick's head.
 You can also use our AniForte Tick Shield capsules to prevent parasites in the future.